Last updated: 2025-01-04

 Preparing general settings of our new project

 Since we want to connect our application to an existing database, we set the schema generation to "None (validate only)".
 This way, Hibernate will not try to create or update the schema on its own when starting the Spring Boot application.
 Instead, it will perform a basic validation to detect mapping issues between the entities and the actual schema early on.
-If necessary, manual adjustments will have to be made to the code afterwards.
+If necessary, manual adjustments have to be made to the code afterwards.

+The names of the JPA entities should always be in singular form - if our current schema has plural table names, the pluralize option can be activated.
 All entities are generated with getters and setters.
 By enabling the option for Lombok, @Getter and @Setter are added as annotations instead.

 SQL Import